 But this isn’t just about transit advertisements.
 It’s about whether religious messages belong in the public square at all.
 If religious speech can be banned from public transit, no principle stops bureaucrats from banning religious speech in public parks.
 Indeed, one of HART’s officials indicated that not even Reverend Martin Luther King Jr. would be allowed to advertise his messages of hope and equality with HART.

 On February 5, 2021, Young Israel filed a lawsuit against HART in the United States District Court for the Middle District of Florida.
 On January 26, 2022, the federal district court granted summary judgment to Young Israel.
 The court found that HART’s ban on religious advertisements was both discriminatory and standardless.
 The court also ordered that HART should no longer be allowed to ban ads that primarily promote religious faith or religious organizations.
 HART appealed the district court’s decision.
-The Eleventh Circuit Court of Appeals will hear arguments on April 19, 2023.
+The Eleventh Circuit Court of Appeals heard argument on April 19, 2023.

 Young Israel is represented by Becket, along with the Jewish Coalition for Religious Liberty and Holtzman Vogel, PLLC.

 - Free speech: Freedom of speech is not only an inherent human right, but also a fundamental building block of our society.
 The First Amendment protects the right of religious organizations to participate in the public square—without fear that they must surrender their religious identity as a condition of speaking.

 - Public square: Religious organizations are crucial to maintaining a free society.
 Government policies that presume religion does not belong in public life get our best traditions, our bedrock principles, exactly backward.